imbennji/ParadiseBot/README.md

 - **Content moderation** autodeletes slurs / hate speech using a normalized term list (extend via `MODERATION_BANNED_TERMS`).
 - **Link permits** automatically delete non-staff links unless a timed permit is granted (`/permit`).
 - **Audit logging** captures joins/leaves, message deletes/edits, bans/unbans, channel updates, and more into a configured log channel.
+- **GitHub commit announcements** poll a repository for new commits and post embeds into a configured `/setchannel type:github_commits` target.

 ### Reliability & data
 - **MySQL 8+** persistence with automatic table creation & column migrations on boot.